-Through the fiscal year ending August 31, 2018, the Foundation accrued for estimated costs of reportable pending wishes when five certain, measurable wish criteria were met.
-This accrual did not represent a legally binding liability but was considered a moral obligation to the child by the Foundation arising when the five criteria are met legal obligation was incurred.
+Through the fiscal year ended August 31, 2018, the Foundation accrued for estimated costs of reportable pending wishes when five certain, measurable wish criteria were met.
+This accrual did not represent a legally binding liability but was considered a moral obligation to the child by the Foundation arising when the five criteria were met.
 Given the changes to the wish granting environment that have occurred in recent years, the Foundation determined that the calculation was no longer representative of the future obligations.
 The Foundation remains committed to its mission.
 Please see the commitment footnote for details about future wish granting obligations.
-As a result of this change in accounting policy, net assets without donor restrictions as of September 1, 2018 have increased by \$2,536,096.
+As a result of this change in accounting policy, net assets without donor restriction as of September 1, 2018 have increased by \$2,450,739.